 When the Extremely High Throughput subfield is set to 1, and when the Basic Multi-Link element is present as a subelement in the report for a reported AP, the fields included in the Basic Multi-Link element are identical in content to the corresponding fields that are present in the Basic Multi-Link element that the AP includes in the Beacon frames that it transmits.

-NOTE 2—A Basic Multi-Link subelement included in a Neighbor Report element does not carry the Link Info field as described in 35.3.3 (Advertisement of ML information in Multi-Link element), except as described in 35.3.23 (BSS transition management for MLDs).
+NOTE 2—A Basic Multi-Link subelement included in a Neighbor Report element does not carry the Link Info field as described in 35.3.3 (Advertisement of ML information in Multi-Link element), except as described in 35.3.23 (BSS transition management for MLDs)(#22001) and 11.3.8 (Neighbor report information upon rejection with suggested BSS transition).

 35.3.3 Advertisement of ML information in Multi-Link element

 35.3.3.1 General

 …

-The Basic Multi-Link element when carried in the Neighbor Report element shall not include a Link Info field, except as described in 35.3.23 (BSS transition management for MLDs) .
+The Basic Multi-Link element when carried in the Neighbor Report element shall not include a Link Info field, except as described in 35.3.23 (BSS transition management for MLDs)(#22001) and 11.3.8 (Neighbor report information upon rejection with suggested BSS transition).

 …